Mississippi News

 For a few hours after it became apparent last week that upstart candidate Cassidy had garnered the most votes in the 3rd District U.S. House seat and had forced a June 28 runoff against incumbent Guest, policy — not politics — appeared the focus.

-The Cassidy campaign sent out a release the day after Election Day touting his “improved pro family policy,” a $10,000 per child federal tax deduction “for working families not currently receiving government assistance.”
+The Cassidy campaign sent out a news release the day after Election Day touting his “improved pro family policy,” a $10,000 per child federal tax deduction “for working families not currently receiving government assistance.”

 But as the candidates and their supporters maneuver ahead of the June 28 runoff, focus is not on the child tax deduction nor any other policy.
-The two sides are slamming each other with negative attacks — support for the child care policy.
+The two sides are slamming each other with negative attacks — including support for the child care policy.

-: Mississippi’s high-profile congressional runoffs
+PODCAST: Mississippi’s high-profile congressional runoffs

-The Congressional Leadership Fund, an influential national super PAC dedicated to electing to that has close ties to House Minority Leader Kevin McCarthy, has rushed to Guest’s side with a TV ad attacking Cassidy for his support of costly programs, such as Medicare for all care and a $20,000 payment for newlyweds.
+The Congressional Leadership Fund, an influential national super PAC dedicated to electing Republicans to Congress that has close ties to House Minority Leader Kevin McCarthy, has rushed to Guest’s side with a TV ad attacking Cassidy for his support of costly programs, such as Medicare for all health care and a $20,000 payment for newlyweds.

 “Another lying RINO,” the ad said, referring to the oft-used attack term that stands for “Republican In No Only.”
 The ad continues: “Michael Cassidy is hiding his socialist agenda.”